 She says, ‘My curls have lost their bounce.’

 When Mags came to see me, she felt her curls were being dragged down by the weight of her responsibilities.
 She’d had two children in quick succession.
 Combined with the stress of a high pressured job, her curls were depleted.

 The changes to Mags’s hair during and after pregnancy meant that her hair needed more moisture than pre-pregnancy.
 Plus, due to her busy lifestyle, she was short on time.
 Not to mention, she was only washing and conditioning her hair once a week.
 The results?
 Her hair was dry.
 When curly hair becomes dry, it can lose elasticity.
 Loss of elasticity gives you precisely what Mags was experiencing; flat curls.

 During my years in the salon, I was typically working with time-poor clients.
 Mags was no exception.
 Firstly, she didn’t have time to fuss with her hair.
 Secondly, she wanted a simple solution to incorporate into her lifestyle and easily manage her curls.
 For Mags, her hair goal was keeping her curly hair looking good in-between washes with a simple routine.

 I’ve worked with a lot of curly hair during my career and, I’ve found that taking a simple approach gets the best results.

 First up, Mags needed a great haircut.
 Secondly, we agreed on a plan to get more moisture into her hair.
 So, Mags would add a second wash to her hair each week.
 But, this was a challenge for Mags.
 She felt she didn’t have the time.

 I have a theory.
 When it comes to achieving things in life, routine is king.
 That means, whether it’s exercise or diet or work, I think good things come out of a consistent approach.
-So, Mags and I talked about her weekly routine and, we spent some time working out when and how she could fit in weekly hair treatments.
+So, Mags and I talked about her weekly routine and, we spent some time working out when and how she could fit in a weekly hair conditioning treatment.